 Clove’s medicinal powers are in its dried buds, which contain an aromatic oil.
 This is where the clove essential oil is extracted from.
 Although clove powder is readily available, much of its potency may be lost in the manufacturing process.
 Clove extract is therefore most effective in the form of a food-grade essential oil.

 To make a tea with clove essential oil, add 1 to 2 drops in warm water and drink 1-3 times daily.
 Be sure to dilute the essential oil, as clove extract is actually quite a powerful substance.

 Clove oil also blends quite well with other essential oils.
 Try mixing it with other food-grade essential oils, such as basil essential oil, rosemary essential oil, rose oil, cinnamon essential oil, or even grapefruit essential oil.
 These may help to make your tea a little more palatable!

 Clove oil may also be applied directly to fungal skin infections such as ringworm and athlete’s foot.
 Caution is advised when applying to sensitive skin, as clove oil is usually very strong and may cause some irritation or discomfort.
-If a reaction occurs, dilute the oil in water or with a carrier oil.
+Dilute the oil in water before applying.

 Who Should Not Take Cloves?

 Check with your doctor regarding the use of clove oil during pregnancy or breastfeeding.
 Those with bleeding disorders are not advised to take clove oil, nor are those with gastrointestinal issues.